The Shangri-La Al Husn Resort & Spa is an adults-only property, welcoming guests aged 16 and above

 Take a tour of the beautiful Royal Opera House in Muscat.
 Whilst the exterior of the building seems fairly understated, within its walls you will find opulent Arabic design and a wonderful collection of rare instruments.

-Not for the faint-hearted, today's adventure will involve climbing up 200-meter cliffs to the top of Jebel Shams, Oman's highest mountain, with the assistance of a steel Via Ferrata cable.
+Not for the faint-hearted, today's adventure will involve climbing up 200-metre cliffs to the top of Jebel Shams, Oman's highest mountain, with the assistance of a steel Via Ferrata cable.

 Head out of Muscat for the day for an adventure along the rugged coastline, where dramatic mountains conceal lush wadis just waiting to be explored.
 Visit the beautiful Wadi Arbayeen and enjoy a delicious BBQ lunch.